-As defined by HCD guidance, homelessness is lacking or a perceived lack of fixed, regular and adequate nighttime residence, or as having primary nighttime residence in a shelter, on the street, in a vehicle, or in an enclosure that is not authorized or fit for human habitation.39 The protected groups outlined in the "Patterns of Integration and Segregation" section of this assessment are also more susceptible to experiencing homelessness among other housing challenges.
+As defined by HCD guidance, homelessness is lacking or a perceived lack of fixed, regular and adequate nighttime residence, or as having primary nighttime residence in a shelter, on the street, in a vehicle, or in an enclosure that is not authorized or fit for human habitation.45 The protected groups outlined in the "Patterns of Integration and Segregation" section of this assessment are also more susceptible to experiencing homelessness among other housing challenges.

-Preliminary results from the 2022 Point-In-Time Count, the first official count of people experiencing homelessness since the start of the pandemic, show an overall downward trend in Sonoma County since 2011.
-In 2011, there were 4,539 counted individuals experiencing homelessness in the county.
-The last count conducted in 2022 was 2,893.
+Preliminary results from the the 2022 Point-In-Time Countwas, the first official count of people experiencing homelessness since the start of the COVID pandemicand, showed an overall downward trend in Sonoma County and its cities since 2011.
+In 2011, there werefrom 4,539 counted individuals experiencing homelessness in 2011 in the county.
+The last count conducted in 2022 wasCcCountywide, to 2,893 in 2022.
 Although this marks a 5% increase in homeless populations since 2021, it is still significantly lower than the 2011 count and what was predicted during the COVID-19 pandemic.
-The County attributes this minimal increase to emergency response measures like Project Homekey and rental assistance as well as ongoing programs such as safe parking, interim housing, and housing vouchers.
-40
+The County attributes this minimal increase to emergency response measures like Project Homekey and rental assistance as well as ongoing programs such as safe parking, interim housing, and housing vouchers.46